 Turning Off SSL

 You can turn off SSL encryption from the collector options when using some collector types.

-You can't turn off SSL encryption for Website Collectors or Email Invitation Collectors, so you won't see this option in these collector types.
+You can't turn off SSL encryption for Website, Email Invitation, or Facebook Messenger collectors, so you won't see this option in these collector types.